OLED1/oleds-helm-charts/helm-development/cmsms/README.md

 - The official documentation can be found here: https://docs.cmsmadesimple.org/

 ## Installation
+This helm chart fully installs the CMSMS (CMS Made Simple) App with default content and stylesheets.
-It's a straight forward installation procedure.
-Just fill out the values.yaml file and deploy it.
+Just fill out the values.yaml file or use Visual Editor to deploy the application.

 > Please Note: Pretty URL's are configured per default.
 Just use the default htaccess file.